The Simultaneous Assignment Problem

-By Section~\ref{sec:simultan:hardness}, we will see that the simultaneous assignment problem is hard even if $G$ consists of node-disjoint claws and the size of $\mc H$ is two.
-However, assuming that $G$ is a tree, $\mc L=\emptyset$ and we will also pose certain assumptions on $\mc H$ holds.
+In Section~\ref{sec:simultan:hardness}, we will see that the simultaneous assignment problem is hard even if $G$ consists of node-disjoint claws and the size of $\mc H$ is two.
+However, assuming that $G$ is a tree and $\mc L=\emptyset$, the problem becomes solvable provided that a natural assumption on $\mc H$ holds.
 Motivated by the first application described in the introduction, consider the following definition.